loganchaffee/scala-todo-cli/README.md

-## sbt project compiled with Scala 3
+## Scala Todo CLI

 ### Usage

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

+### Making an executable
-To build and executable install the plugin, build the fat jar file, and give permissions to the shell script wrapper.
+To build an executable install the plugin, build the fat jar file, and give permissions to the shell script wrapper.

 ```shell
 sbt reload